d5/tengo/docs/tutorial.md

 In Tengo, modules are very similar to functions.

-- `import` expression loads the module and execute like a function.
+- `import` expression loads the module code and execute it like a function.
 - Module should return a value using `export` statement.
-  - Module can return `export` any Tengo objects: int, string, map, array, function, etc.
+  - Module can return `export` a value of any types: int, map, function, etc.
   - `export` in a module is like `return` in a function: it stops execution and return a value to the importing code.
   - `export`-ed values are always immutable.
   - If the module does not have any `export` statement, `import` expression simply returns `undefined`. _(Just like the function that has no `return`.)_
-  - Note that `export` statement is completely ignored and not evaluated if the code is executed as a regular script.
+  - Note that `export` statement is completely ignored and not evaluated if the code is executed as a main module.

-Also, you can use `import` to load the [Standard Library](https://github.com/d5/tengo/blob/master/docs/stdlib.md).
+Also, you can use `import` expression to load the [Standard Library](https://github.com/d5/tengo/blob/master/docs/stdlib.md) as well.

 ```golang
 math := import("math")
 a := math.abs(-19.84)  // == 19.84
 ```

 ## Comments

-Tengo supports line comments (`//...`) and block comments (`/* ... */`).
+Like Go, Tengo supports line comments (`//...`) and block comments (`/* ... */`).

 ```golang
 /*